Mission & Vision

 The student-initiated project-learning approach of integrated day programs

-An understanding of diversity and multiculturalism
+An understanding of cultural diversity and equity.

 The skill-building techniques of traditional Western education